 YLKI has become an important forum for voicing consumer protection ideas through various activities such as education, research, testing, complaints, and media publications.
 At that time, awareness of consumer rights was widely disseminated to the public.
-During the New Order, the ratification of the Draft Law on Consumer Protection continued to be postponed, due to the lack of support and support from the Government and the House of Representatives.
-As a result, the legislative process to pass the consumer protection law was protracted and delayed, reflecting the political and policy challenges surrounding the discussion of consumer protection issues in Indonesia.
+During the New Order, the ratification Drafton Consumer Protection continued to be postponed, due to the lack of support and support from the Government and the House of Representatives.
+As a result, the legislative process to pass the consumer protection lawwas protracted and delayed, reflecting the political and policy challenges surrounding the discussion of consumer protection issues in Indonesia.
 Various control or monopolies over interests that cover the livelihoods of many people by State-Owned Enterprises and Regional-Owned Enterprises have more or less worsened the embodiment of consumer rights in practice.